nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Experienced Computing Student**: A student that has already completed introductory module in their respective universities.

 --------------------------------------------------------------------------------------------------------------------